SRHS patient learns via media, not hospital, of losing another provider

 Celeste Swaim-Gray

-Georgia Storey, spokeswoman for SRHS, said it is standard procedure with a change like this to contact the patient about a week ahead of the scheduled appointment.
+Georgia Storey, SRHS spokeswoman, said it is standard procedure with a change like this to contact the patient about a week ahead of a scheduled appointment.

+Storey added, “We have been making and continue to make personal phone calls to our patients ahead of their appointments in a timely manner.
+Any patients with pending appointments can expect a call from our office or are free to contact us if they would like more information.

 Swaim-Gray said she called SRHS in Ocean Springs and got the hospital operator, who gave her the name of the manager of the SRHS Neuroscience Center and “said they would get a message to her, and I haven’t heard back.
-That was this morning (Wednesday).”
+That was (Wednesday) morning.”

 Wednesday afternoon, Swaim-Gray tweeted: “So I find out our NP was fired, after our Neuro was fired, not from @mySingingRiver but Google and a @sunherald story.
 Not patient friendly.”